 Can I rent my house out?

 Even if renting out your current home is an attractive option, you’ll need to consider if it’s actually feasible first.
 Do you have enough money for two mortgages?
 And are you eligible to let your property out?
 These are both questions you’ll need to answer before you can consider the idea.

 Does renting my home out make financial sense?

 First and foremost, can you actually afford to keep the property and buy a new one at the same time?
 It’s important to take some time analysing how much owning two homes will cost you.
 You may wish to consult a financial expert to help you with this as there’s a lot to consider, from whether you have enough equity to get a second mortgage to stamp duty, capital gains tax and income tax.

 Will I lose any benefits from renting my home out?

-By earning rent, and capital growth on your property, you may no longer qualify for certain benefits.
+If you’re questioning whether to sell or rent, it’s worth bearing in mind that by earning rent and capital growth on your property, you may no longer qualify for certain benefits.
 It’s something to consider, before diving in.
-For example, if renting out your home means you’ll earn £50,000 a year you will no longer qualify for child benefits.
+For example, if renting out your home means you’ll earn £50,000 a year, you will no longer qualify for child benefits.